run2bizdocs/docs/en-us/docs/4biz-helium/platform-administration/security/implement-password-security-rules.md

 8. Enable the key “Enable user blocking policy”:

-    - It'll be considered for both internal and external logins;
+    - A symbol with an "i" stating that: Will be considered for both internal and external logins;

 9. Enable the key “Enable Captcha at Login”: This functionality enables a mandatory check for connections of all users in the system; during the login;